Rudyerd Boulton: Rhodesia

 Boulton married for the third and final time in April 1959 to Louise Rehm, the widow of a former OSS colleague.
 Within months the couple had moved to Southern Rhodesia where they founded the Atlantica Foundation, a charitable organization to encourage ornithologists, particularly students, to study the birds of Africa.
 Boulton had a farm near Lake McIlwaine which housed an extensive art collection that was exhibited at the Rhodes National Gallery in December 1960.
 He sold some of his art, including works by Pablo Picasso, Marc Chagall, Wassily Kandinsky and Paul Klee to fund the work of Atlantica.
-Boulton and his wife made frequent donations to the organization, contributing fully one third of their wealth to it, and it also received financial support from the CIA.
+Boulton and his wife made frequent donations to the organization, contributing fully one third of their wealth to it.
+Although there were suspicions, it has never been documented that Atlantica received financial support from the CIA.
 The foundation funded scholarships at Nyatsime College and donated books to more than 100 educational establishments.

 In addition to his work at the foundation Boulton was managing editor of Rhodesia Science News and president of the Rhodesia Scientific Association.
 He also assisted with early conservation projects in the region to the south-west of Lusaka, which was established as Lochinvar National Park in 1972, and experimented with farming termites as a nutritional foodstuff.
 Boulton carried out expeditions with a mobile laboratory to the Kalahari Desert in Tanzania.
 The laboratory included advanced listening equipment and map-making tools, which he may well have used to carry out surveys for the CIA.
 Rhodesia's Central Intelligence Organisation was suspicious of Boulton's CIA connections and advanced equipment and he was interviewed by them.

 Boulton lost his international funding following Rhodesia's Unilateral Declaration of Independence in 1965 and the introduction of US sanctions in 1967.
 As a result, Atlantica was forced to heavily reduce its programs.
 It may well be that the Boultons would have left the increasingly isolated Rhodesia if Louise was able to, but she was struck by blindness and senility and required 24-hour care.
 Louise died in 1974 and two years later Boulton returned to the United States to manage the process of closing Atlantica.
 He transferred the remaining funds to the Conservation Trust of Rhodesia in 1978.
 The Atlantica properties were used to educate students from within the country and from Mozambique by the new black-majority government of Zimbabwe (which Rhodesia had been renamed).

-Boulton suffered two strokes in later life and was a wheelchair user.
+Boulton had two strokes in later life and was a wheelchair user.
 He died on January 24, 1983, in Zimbabwe.

 A species of African gecko, Rhoptropus boultoni, is named in honour of Rudyerd Boulton.